Platform ReviewUpdated 2026-06-14

 Risk Summary

-2.25-2.85% annual fees compound to 20-28% total cost over decade, requiring substantial appreciation to generate positive net returns.
+2.25-2.85% annual fees create roughly 22.5-28.5 percentage points of simple fee drag over a decade, before considering compounding and opportunity cost — requiring substantial appreciation to generate positive net returns.

 Why It Matters